Alex Call Player Props: Nationals vs. Astros

-After going 0-for-4 in his most recent game, Alex Call and the Washington Nationals face the Houston Astros (who will hand the ball to Hunter Brown) at 8:10 PM ET on Tuesday.
+The Washington Nationals, including Alex Call (batting .250 in his past 10 games, with two walks and an RBI), battle starter Framber Valdez and the Houston Astros at Minute Maid Park, Wednesday at 8:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Braves.
+In his previous game he had a hitless showing (0-for-3) against the Astros.

 Alex Call Game Info & Props vs. the Astros